Why you need brand patterns in your graphic library

 And, in case you needed one more reason: we love patterns.
 We look for and recognise them everywhere.
 And then we create emotional attachments with them.
 Humans.
 Are.
 Amazing.

-So, now that you’re excited to jazz up your pattern suite, let’s figure out where and how you can actually incorporate them into your client experience.
+Now that you’re excited to jazz up your pattern suite, let’s figure out where and how you can actually incorporate them into your client experience.

 Let’s start here since it’s more than likely your brand’s home.
 Use it as a background for an index page (I see you, Squarespace users) or a portion of your webpage.
 Then overlay it with text, your logo or a button.
 Create your own set of buttons/linked images for your homepage or blog category buttons for your blog’s archive page.
 Have a landing or cover page for your next big offering?
 Use it as a background or overlay a white pattern onto a branded photo.
 If you’re up for breaking free of a few norms, use it as your whole website background, set to tile.